psolimine/psolimine/content/about/experience.md

     location: Tallahassee, FL
     date_start: '2017-08-01'
     date_end: '2022-07-31'
-    description: I was the first Charles & Persis Rockwood Doctoral Fellow and a Research Fellow of the L. Charles Hilton Centern in the Departments of [Economics](https://coss.fsu.edu/economics/) and [Scientific Computing](https://sc.fsu.edu/) at FSU.
+    description: I was the first Charles & Persis Rockwood Doctoral Fellow and a Research Fellow of the L. Charles Hilton Center in the Departments of [Economics](https://coss.fsu.edu/economics/) and [Scientific Computing](https://sc.fsu.edu/) at FSU.

   - title: Researcher
     company: XSFS Experimental Social Science Lab